 A: Yes, permanent alimony can still be awarded.
 There is nothing stopping a couple from negotiating and agreeing to an award of permanent alimony.
 Outside of this situation, permanent alimony is rarely awarded.
-The same factors controlling an award of long-term, rehabilitative maintenance applies to permanent alimony: the recipient ex-spouse must have no realistic chance of employment, and the marriage must have been over a long period of time.
-(Back to Top)
+The same factors controlling an award of long-term, rehabilitative maintenance applies to permanent alimony: the recipient ex-spouse must have no realistic chance of employment and the marriage must have been over a long period of time.

-Q: What Are the New York Divorce Laws different for those in the military?
+Q: What are the New York Divorce Laws that are different for those in the military?

 A: A New York military divorce creates several unique issues as compared to a typical civilian divorce, which is why specific state and federal laws and rules will apply.

 There are laws set up to protect active duty military members against being held in "default" from failing to respond to a divorce action.
 These laws were enacted to protect active military from being divorced without knowing it.

 Under the Soldiers and Sailors Civil Relief Act, 50 UCS section 521 and in the discretion of the local New York court, the divorce proceeding may be postponed for the entire time the active service member is on duty and for up to 60 days thereafter (This is typically the case when the active member is serving in a war).
 Also, this right to have the divorce proceedings postponed can be waived by any active duty member should he or she wish to get the divorce.